Dynamic effective mass of granular media and the attenuation of structure-borne sound: Experimental Procedure

+This technique of finding $f_R$ and $Q$ works well when there is an isolated peak and the background power absorption is small.
+However, in many cases during our experiments there are two nearby peaks with significant overlap between them and/or there is a significantly large background absorption.
+For such situations there are established procedures for extracting $f_R$ and Q. They assume specific functional forms for the response function in which the parameters therein are adjusted to achieve a best fit to the response data \cite{mehl}.
+We have taken a different approach which assumes only that the data represents a sampling on the real axis of an analytic function of complex frequency.

+We record the complex-valued data for the acceleration of the bar, $a(\omega_i)$, as we do for the cup, where $\{\omega_i\}$ is the set of discrete measurement frequencies.
+We analytically continue the auxiliary function $g\stackrel{def}{=}1/a$ using a rational function technique (Bulirsch-Stoer algorithm) \cite{numrec} (See also Appendix B).
+It is relatively simple to search for a zero of this analytically continued function [$g(\omega_R) = 0$] using Muller's method \cite{numrec}.
+We have \beq{Q2} \omega_R = 2 \pi f_R[1- i/(2Q)] = 2 \pi f_R -i\alpha \:\:\:,\eeq where $\alpha$ is the decay rate of the mode.
+We find that this technique is highly reliable.
+As far as we are aware, it has not previously been reported in the literature.

 We see from Figure \ref{resonant_bar} that there is a very significant effect due to the addition of the loose grains.
-When the cavity is empty, and the frequency scanned with 0.5 Hz increments, we find $f_0({\rm empty\:bar}) = 3014\:{\rm Hz} \pm 0.1\%$ and ${\rm Q}_0(\rm{exp}) = 1004\pm 15\%$.
-When the cavity is filled with the tungsten particles, and the bar is scanned in 5 Hz frequency increments, there is a significant frequency shift for the main resonance, $f_R ({\rm loaded})= 2600 \:{\rm Hz}$, and increase in attenuation ${\rm Q}_R(\rm{loaded}) = 46$.
+When the cavity is empty, and the frequency scanned with 0.5 (Hz) increments, we find that, in the range $100 {\rm (Hz)} < f < 5 {\rm (kHz)}$, there is only a single resonance: $f_0({\rm empty\:bar}) = 3014\:{\rm (Hz)} \pm 0.1\%$ and ${\rm Q}_0(\rm{exp}) = 1004\pm 15\%$.
+When the cavity is filled with the tungsten particles, and the bar is scanned in 10 (Hz) frequency increments, there is a significant frequency shift for the main resonance, $f_R ({\rm loaded})= 2600 \:{\rm (Hz)}$, and increase in attenuation: ${\rm Q}_R(\rm{loaded}) = 46$.
 It is this latter feature that makes granular dampening an attractive possibility for reducing unwanted structure-borne sound.
 Moreover, there is a new, additional mode that is not present in the unloaded bar.
-The major thrust of this article is that these resonant bar characteristics can be computed directly, based on the measured effective mass, $\tilde{M}(\omega)$; a detailed comparison between theoretical predictions and experimental results, as a function of humidity, is presented later in Section \ref{sec:granmdehum} and in Appendix A.
+The major thrust of this article is that these resonant bar characteristics can be computed directly, based on the measured effective mass, $\tilde{M}(\omega)$; a detailed comparison between theoretical predictions and experimental results, as a function of humidity, is presented later in Section \ref{sec:granmdehum} using a theory developed in Appendix A.